 There have been consistent messages from federal, state and local health authorities about the best measures to keep yourself and the community safe.

 - Washing your hands for at least 20 seconds (or using alcohol-based hand sanitizer when washing hands is not possible)

-Due in part to local and national downward COVID-19 trends, CDC recommendations, and increased vaccine availability, Stetson University has revised the campus facial coverings policy of Tier 3 and above in the following areas effective immediately:
+Due in part to local and national COVID-19 trends and new CDC recommendations, Stetson University has revised the campus face coverings policy in accordance with the latest CDC guidance issued July 27.
+These changes are effective immediately:

 Daily Stetson Wellness COVID-19 Checks

 Wellness checks are currently not required.
 Both the Everbridge app and wellness stations have been discontinued until further notice.